ibm-cloud-docs/cephaas/go.md

 ## Getting the SDK
 {: #go-get-sdk}

 Use `go get` to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
-The SDK requires a minimum version of GO 1.10 and a maximum version of GO 1.12.
+The SDK requires a minimum version of GO 1.21 or above.
 Future versions of Go will be supported once our quality control process has been completed.

 ```sh
 go get github.com/IBM/sds-go-sdk/sdsaasv1